← Back to blog

 • expected days retained

-This sheet becomes the foundation for capacity decisions and future expansion planning.
+This foundation supports capacity planning and future expansion decisions.

 Zone-specific quality profiles